arya-alvekar/Sign-Language-Interpreter/README.md

 Wireless Transmission: Sensor readings are transmitted from the glove to a computer via serial communication.

-Machine Learning Integration: Multiple models (KNN, Random Forest, Naive Bayes, SVM, Logistic Regression, Decision Tree) are used to classify gestures.
+Machine Learning Integration: Multiple models (Random Forest, Naive Bayes, SVM) are used to classify gestures.

 Assistive Communication: Converts recognized signs into text output, enabling easier interaction.